zxkane/servers/README.md

 ## 🤝 Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing to the MCP servers repository.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing to this repository.

 ## 🔒 Security